CephalofairGames/merc-packs-faq/index.md

 2025-06-21 - Ruling on damage redirection, R44 note
 2025-06-23 - Music Note clarification for Level 3 action.
 2025-06-25 - question on reputation items and Angry Face 9 question.
+2025-06-26 - Two Minis ruling on a Level 1 card for LoS

 <script>